cast-org/figuration/site/4.2/get-started/migration.md

 #### Modals
 - New 'contained' variant.
 Set a modal within a container, instead of blocking the entire page.
 - New `focus` option - to disable the modal's focus trap.
 Replaces the need to create an override function.
+- New `manual` option - trigger element will not get click toggle handler, and closing modal does not force focus back to trigger.

 #### Offcanvas
 - New widget!
 Similar to the side-aligned modals, there a few slight differences in functionality, such as the responsive drawer capabilities when contained within a navbar.